josephmluna/LabWebsite/lab_charter/index.md

 ## Revisions for Abstracts, Grants, Presentations and Manuscripts

-In order to allow for meaningful revisions, you will need to run abstracts, grants, presentations and manuscripts by me ahead of time.

 Conference abstracts, presentations, grant applications, and manuscripts are the primary outputs of our lab, showcasing our research to the scientific community.
+Papers, in particular, are major milestones where we have the luxury of setting our own deadlines.
+This allows us to ensure our work is of the highest quality before submission.

 To ensure that these materials effectively convey our work in a clear, honest, and compelling manner, it's essential that you share them with me well in advance for meaningful feedback and revisions.
+For papers, expect multiple rounds of iteration - this is normal and necessary for producing excellent work.

 I understand that each of you will develop your own unique writing style and design aesthetic.
 My role is to guide you in honing these skills, helping you craft your scientific message for various audiences.
 This mentorship is a crucial aspect of your training, and I am committed to providing you with the tools and support you need to excel in these areas.

 To facilitate a productive revision process, please follow these guidelines:

-Please provide drafts well in advance, allowing me ample time to offer thoughtful feedback.
-The earlier you share your work, the more opportunities we have for meaningful improvements.

-Depending on the initial quality of the material, expect to undergo at least two rounds of revisions.
-This iterative process is essential for refining your work.
+- For papers and/or grants, aim to provide complete drafts well in advance of an agreed upon submission date.
+We should plan for **at least 3-4 rounds** of revision before submission.
+- I will strive to return comments **within one week** of receiving a draft.
+If I anticipate delays, I will communicate this promptly.
+- For other materials (abstracts, presentations), follow the timelines below.

 For graduate students and postdocs presenting their research:

-- Submit abstracts for my review at least three weeks before the deadline.
+- Submit abstracts for my review **at least three weeks** before the deadline.
+- Depending on the material, expect to undergo at least **two rounds of revisions.** This iterative process is essential for refining your work.
-- Present your first practice talk to the lab 10 days before the big presentation (student seminar or conference talk), typically during our Wednesday lab meeting.
+- Present your first practice talk to the lab **10 days before** the big presentation (student seminar or conference talk), typically during our Wednesday lab meeting.
-- Share your second practice talk and posters with the lab one week before the big day.
+- Share your second practice talk and posters with the lab **3 days before** the big day.

 I understand that this level of preparation and revision may seem daunting at first, but I assure you that it will become more manageable with practice.
 By investing time and effort into this process, you will not only improve the quality of your individual work but also contribute to the overall success and reputation of our lab.
+Remember, high-quality papers are one of the most enduring products of your scientific work - they're worth the effort!

 ## Conferences